palexand/palexand.github.io/personal.md

 and music or the gear keyword for info on playback systems.
 Taste is personal -- your mileage will vary.

+# Great Band Names

+In my travels I've come up with some really geat band names, none of which will ever be used.
+I'm going to list a few here.
+If you want to use one for your band, please do let me know.
+I would be deeply honored.

+- Undecidability of Monotonic Happiness - Best for an emo band I think.

 # Bio

 I started my University studies at The University of Kansas majoring